nirmata/kyverno-charts/README.md

-## Nirmata Enterprise Subscription for Kyverno
+## Nirmata Kyverno Enterprise

-This page contains the list of Helm charts for Nirmata Enterprise Subscription for Kyverno
+This page contains the list of Helm charts for Nirmata Kyverno Enterprise

-### Installing the Kyverno Chart
+### Installing the Enterprise Kyverno Chart
 The [installation](https://github.com/nirmata/kyverno-charts/blob/main/charts/nirmata/README.md) guide lists the instructions to install the Kyverno helm chart as well as the parameters that can be configured during installation.